Ledringhem: Middle Ages

 Map of the County of Flanders in the late 14th century.

-During the Middle Ages, Ledringhem was one of the 6 fiefs in the Bergues fiefdom, composed out of 24 villages. under the jurisdiction of Counts of Flandres.
+During the Middle Ages, Ledringhem was one of the 6 fiefs in the Bergues fiefdom, under the jurisdiction of Counts of Flandres.
 Esquelbecques and Ledringhem were parts of the same fief, but both villages had their own town magistrates.

 The County of Flanders was one of the territories constituting the Low Countries.
 The county existed from 862 to 1795.
 It was one of the original secular fiefs of France and for centuries was one of the most affluent regions in Europe.

 From 1323 to 1328 people from Ledringhem took part to the peasant revolt in Flanders and five of them died in 1328 during the Battle of Cassel.

 In 1436, Wautier de Ghistelles was seigneur d'Ekelsbeke et de Ledringhem (Lord of Esquelbecq and Ledringhem) and governor of La Madeleine hospital in Bierne.

+In 1469, the fiefdom of Bergues was composed out of 37 villages and Ledringhem had 61 households.

 English rule over Northern France

 On 21 May 1420, the Treaty of Troyes is signed.
 With the Burgundian faction dominant in France, King Charles VI of France acknowledges Henry V of England as his heir and as virtual ruler of most of France.

 Charles VII of France and Philip the Good, Duke of Burgundy, then signed the 1435 Treaty of Arras, which allowed the Burgundians to return to the side of the French just as things were going badly for their English allies.
 With this accomplishment, Charles attained the essential goal of ensuring that no Prince of the Blood recognised Henry VI as King of France.
 Over the following two decades, the French recaptured Paris from the English and eventually recovered all of France with the exception of the northern port of Calais and the Channel Islands.